bflaven/learning_python_for_all/001_python_crash_course_eric_matthes/README.md

 **(d) Return Values**

-A function doesn’t always have to display its output directly.
+A function doesn't always have to display its output directly.
 Instead, it can process some data and then return a value or set of values.
 The value the function returns is called a return value.
 The return statement takes a value from inside a function and sends it back to the line that called the function.
-Return values allow you to move much of your program’s grunt work into functions, which can simplify the body of your program.
+Return values allow you to move much of your program's grunt work into functions, which can simplify the body of your program.

 **(e) Passing an Arbitrary Number of Arguments**